learn-co-students/javascript-intro-to-debugging-v-000/README.md

 #### Step Two - Open the Console

-Now we'll navigate back to our browser and open that single Jasmine test is open.
+Now we'll navigate back to our browser and open that single Jasmine test.
 From there, open your browser's console.
 (Remember, the shortcut to open the console in Chrome is `command` + `option` + `J` while the shortcut in Firefox uses a letter "K" instead of the letter "J".)

 ![one test console open](https://s3.amazonaws.com/learn-verified/debugger.png)